isnakhan/isnakhan/README.md

 - 👋 Hi, I’m @isnakhan
-- 👀 I’m interested in ...data science
+- 👀 I’m interested in ...tech world
-- 🌱 I’m currently learning ...basics of software and hardware
+- 🌱 I’m currently learning ...basics of coding and project management
-- 💞️ I’m looking to collaborate on ...projects where apprentice are needed or accepted
+- 💞️ I’m looking to collaborate on ...projects where beginners are welcome
 - 📫 How to reach me ...inshisna@gmail.com

 <!---